beancount/fava/fava/docs/features.md

 ## Displaying only relevant accounts

-To help display only the most relevant subset of accounts when managing a large number or a deep hierarchy of accounts, fava offers several configuration variables listed below.
+To help display only the most relevant subset of accounts when managing a large number or a deep hierarchy of accounts, Fava offers several configuration variables listed below.
 The first three are self-explanatory:

 - `show-closed-accounts`